CodeAnk2829/git-tutorial/README.md

 branch 'develop' starts
 commit c1
 commit c2
+commiting from test branch
 commit c3
 commit c4

-branch 'topic' starts
-commit c1 for topic branch
+again commiting from test branch branch 'topic' starts commit c1 not from topic branch but from the test branch